DerOeko/DerOeko/README.md

 I build systems that autonomously find failure modes in Large Language Models using Reinforcement Learning.

-Currently, I am working at **Kachman Lab** on **Slingshot**, an automated jailbreaking framework targeting ICML.
+Currently, I am working at **[KachmanLab](https://github.com/KachmanLab)** on **Slingshot**, an automated jailbreaking framework targeting ICML.
 My work focuses on the intersection of theoretical alignment research and high-performance engineering.

 ### Current Focus
 * **Reinforcement Learning:** Implementing verifiable reward frameworks (using `GRPO` and Verifiers) to train adversarial agents.